-is a half-Cuban half-Irish (or Cubish) comedian and actor.
-Growing up in Texas he had an affinity for the sport of baseball and dreamed of one day playing for the Houston Astros.
+Joe Fernandez is a half-Cuban half-Irish (or Cubish) comedian and actor.
+Growing up in Texas he had an affinity for the sport of baseball and dreamed of one day playing for the Houston Astros (Sans using cameras to help his career.)
 When his body didn’t grow up with his dreams, he moved to the performing arts where muscles aren’t necessary.

-He has performed in numerous comedy festivals such as Chicago TBS Just For Laughs Fest, the Boston Comedy Fest, and he was a finalist for the Andy Kaufman Award.
+Joe has performed in numerous comedy festivals such as Chicago TBS Just For Laughs Fest, the Boston Comedy Fest, the Memphis Comedy fest, Chicago Sketchfest and he was a finalist for the Andy Kaufman Award.

 Joe is a regular at many Chicago comedy institutions, including Zanies, Laugh Factory, Comedians You Should Know, and Paper Machete.
 He’s opened for some of the biggest names in comedy like Dave Attell, Jon Lovitz, Natasha Leggero and Harland Williams.

 Has he also appeared in a Cracker Barrel commercial and an episode of Chicago Med where he improvised yelling at Oliver Platt?
 Yes he has.